malvinyolo/COMP4651-Distributed-Model-Training-on-Kubernetes/vertex-deploy/README.md

 You may also run the data-preprocess pipeline and model training sequentially in a pipeline job.

-Nake sure you have a staging bucket within the current bucket you are using.
+Make sure to have a staging bucket within the current bucket you are using.

 In the root directory, run the command:
 ```cmd